University of Georgia Suspends Fraternity After Racist Video of Members Mocking Slavery Goes Viral

-The University of Georgia suspended a chapter of the Tau Kappa Epsilon fraternity after a video showing students using mocking slavery and using racist slurs spread online.
+The University of Georgia’s chapter of the Tau Kappa Epsilon fraternity was suspended after a video showing students using racist slurs and mocking slavery spread online.

 At least four men appear in the video, which circulated widely on Twitter on Friday.
 Two versions of the video appeared online.
 In the longer one, which runs about 30 seconds, the video shows one man pretending to beat another person covered by a blanket lying down on a bed.